 This can of course be extended to generalized linear modeling frameworks.

-Our goal is to estimate $\beta_1$.
+Our goal is to estimate β1.
 Note, going forward, for some statistical designs where we replicate within sites across time, we will also include an index for replicates within a site (k).
-If the confounder was not measured in the model above, and instead a researcher tried to fit the following model:
+If the confounder was not measured in the model above, and instead a researcher tried to fit the following equation:

 (2)

-yij=β0+β1x_{ij}+ϵij
+yij=β0+β1 x_{ij}+ϵij

 (2)

-$y_{ij} = \beta_0 + \beta_1 x_{ij} + e_{ij}$

 our causal inference about β1 would be incorrect.
 This is because γzi would now be included in the error term, inducing a correlation between our error and causal variable of interest.
-This endogeneity problem violated the assumptions of the Gauss-Markov theorem and its extensions (Wooldridge 2015) and is what leads to the problem of omitted variable bias.
+This endogeneity problem violates the assumptions of the Gauss-Markov theorem and its extensions (Wooldridge 2015) and is what leads to the problem of omitted variable bias.

 What Ecologists Typically Do: Random or Mixed Effects Models

-Mixed model designs have been all the rage in ecology for the past two decades due to several desirable features (for some useful reviews see Bolker et al. 2009, Schielzeth and Nakagawa 2012, Harrison et al. 2018).
-Originally used to partition variation in heritability between different relatives (Fisher 1919), random effects - the effects of clusters in data assumed to come from a random distribution (but see Gelman and Hill 2006 on the linguistic difficulties of defining random effects) - quickly became a mainstay in the partitioning of variation in experiments with subsamples within clusters (Cochran 1937, Eisenhart 1947).
+Mixed effects models have been popular in ecology for the past two decades (for a useful review, see Bolker et al. 2009, Schielzeth and Nakagawa 2012, Harrison et al. 2018).
+Originally used to partition variation in heritability between different relatives (Fisher 1919), random effects - the effects of clusters in data assumed to come from a random distribution (but see Gelman and Hill 2006 on the linguistic difficulties of defining random effects) - quickly became a mainstay in the partitioning of variation in randomized experiments with subsamples taken within clusters (Cochran 1937, Eisenhart 1947).
 They have become a standard part of the toolbox for analyzing ecological experiments (Schielzeth and Nakagawa 2012).

-In observational data, random effects allow us to account for clustering in our data.
-This could of course be done with clusters as a fixed effects (i.e., recoding clusters to 0/1 using a contrast structure), although in such a case one might need to use cluster robust standard errors to accommodate for clustered error structures ((see Box 4 and Cameron and Miller 2015).
-Random effects, however, have the added second benefit of efficiency - they cost fewer degrees of freedom to estimate as we assume all cluster means follow from a distribution.
-With this can come an improvement in the estimates of precision for coefficient estimates (Gelman and Hill 2006) relative to fixed effects.
-This can contrast to changes in precision from cluster robust standard errors (see Oshchepkov and Shirokanova 2022 for an excellent comparison between mixed models and CSRE).
-Further, as random effects are assumed to be drawn from a common distribution, they have benefits for analyses of unbalanced samples as well as regularizing of cluster means (see an excellent discussion by Efron and Morris 1975).
+In observational data, random effects acknowledge clustering in our data.
+EXPLAIN HOW… I am still not clear on how. .
 For these reasons, Ecologists conducting a study akin to our snail-temperature example would likely gravitate towards a mixed model to account for site-to-site variability in snail abundances (e.g., the models in Duffy et al. 2016 as an example - these are colleagues whom we do not wish to single out, but rather show an example), such as using the following mixed model statistical design:

 yij=β0+β1xij+δi+ϵij δi∼N0,σsite2 ϵij∼N0,σ2